Here’s When You Will and Won’t Pay Resort Fees on Award Stays Here’s When You Will and Won’t Pay Resort Fees on Award Stays

 Hilton Honors

-When you use your Hilton Honors points or free nights for a hotel, you don't have to pay these fees—regardless of elite status.
+When you use your Hilton Honors points or free nights for a hotel, you don't have to pay these fees, regardless of elite status.
+Per Hilton's terms:

 World of Hyatt

 World of Hyatt doesn't charge resort fees to those on award stays (using points or free night awards).
-Additionally, Globalist members, Hyatt’s top-tier elite status, do not have to pay resort fees on cash stays.
+Additionally, top-tier Hyatt Globalist members are exempt from paying resort fees on eligible cash stays, as per the terms outlined here.

-Hotels that Charge Resort Fees on Award Stays
+Which Brands Charge Resort Fees on Award Stays?

-On award bookings or cash bookings, regardless of your status, the fee will not be waived with IHG Rewards.
+On both award bookings and cash bookings, regardless of your status, the fee will not be waived with IHG One Rewards.
+Per IHG's terms, paragraph 48:

 Marriott Bonvoy

 Resort fees are not waived for Marriott Bonvoy members using points or free night awards.
-All booking and status levels will need to fork out the funds if staying at a Marriott property that assesses these fees.
+All bookings — regardless of your elite status level — will need to fork out the funds if staying at a Marriott property that assesses these fees.
+Per the terms and conditions:

 The following properties may or may not charge resort fees on award bookings.